Kevin Pillar: Los Angeles Angels (2024)

+Texas Rangers (2025)

+On February 23, 2025, Pillar signed a minor league contract with the Texas Rangers.
+On March 26, the Rangers selected Pillar's contract after he made the team's Opening Day roster.
+In 20 appearances for Texas in 2025, he batted .209/.209/.256 with one home run, three RBI, and three stolen bases, while primarily playing center field.
+Pillar was designated for assignment following the promotion of Alejandro Osuna on May 25.
+He was released by the Rangers on May 31.

+On July 2, 2025, Pillar announced his retirement from professional baseball.

 Honors

 In 2018, Pillar was inducted into the Southern California Jewish Sports Hall of Fame.

 Personal life

-Pillar married his college sweetheart Amanda Gulyas in October 2014.
+Pillar married his college sweetheart, Amanda Gulyas, in October 2014.
 His wife gave birth to a daughter, Kobie, in October 2017.
 She was named after NBA star Kobe Bryant, one of Pillar's idols growing up.
+The couple's son and second child was born in April 2020.